eusholli/site-manager-roi-calculator/README.md

    - Platform cost for Site Manager
 3. View the calculated results and visualizations that update in real-time
 4. Use the "Contact Rakuten Symphony" button to learn more

-## Deployment

-This project is designed to be deployed on GitHub Pages:

-1. Push the code to a GitHub repository
-2. Enable GitHub Pages in the repository settings
-3. The calculator will be available at `https://[username].github.io/site-manager-roi-calculator/`

 ## Implementation Details